 (a) Individual Memberships shall be divided into three classes: Regular, Student, and Emeritus.

-Regular Members shall be individuals of any nationality engaged or interested in promoting the study of or teaching about the development of technology and its relations with society and culture.
+Regular Members shall be individuals of any nationality engaged or interested in promoting the study of or teaching about the history of technology and its relations with society and culture.
 Those individuals who became Regular Members of the Society prior to January 1, 1960, are known as Charter Members.